dlesbre/mlpp/README.md

       -> {% foo bar "hi there" %} prints "text with bar and hi there"

   def overwrites old commands and blocks irreversibly.
-  All defs are global, including those comming from subblocks and included files.
+  All defs are global, including those coming from sub-blocks and included files.

   defs can use nesting and recursive calls using command like call, begin and end.